-Minimum Intensification
+Minimum Intensification Target (%)

-Farget (%) Grand Valley (Urban Settlement Area) 12
+Grand Valley (Urban Settlement Area) 12

 Orangeville 50

 Shelburne 38

-Oufferin County 40
+Dufferin County 40

-ource: MOI Letter, August 2010
+Source: MOI Letter, August 2010

-b) The County will encourage intensification within urban settlement areas and community settlement areas that is of an appropriate scale and character.
-Intensification will only be encouraged subject to other policies of this Plan, including the availability of servicing, and the protection of existing stable neighbourhoods c) Local municipal official plans will identify appropriate locations and the type and form of intensification to be promoted.
-Intensification will include any of the following:

-i. small scale intensification through modifications to an existing dwelling to include a secondan additional residential unit or construction of a new building containing one or two additional residential units (including the development of accessory residential dwellings, secondary dwelling units, and the development of garden suites, as guided by the policies of Section 3.7);

-ii. infill residential development and new residential development of vacant land or underutilized land within the built-up area;

-iii. redevelopment which includes either the replacement of existing residential uses with compatible new residential developments at a higher density or the replacement of non-residential uses with compatible residential or mixed use development with a residential component; and/or iv. infill development and redevelopment of vacant land or underutilized land for employment, commercial and mixed use development.

-- d) The following criteria will assist the County and local municipalities in the evaluation and consideration of applications for intensification: - i. the proposed development is located within the built boundary/built-up area; - ii. the proposed development provides a diverse and compatible mix of land uses including residential uses and potentially commercial or employment uses, to support vibrant neighbourhoods; - iii. the existing sewage and water services can accommodate the additional development; - iv. the road network can accommodate the traffic generated;
+- b) The County will encourage intensification within urban settlement areas and community settlement areas that is of an appropriate scale and character.
+Intensification will only be encouraged subject to other policies of this Plan, including the availability of servicing, and the protection of existing stable neighbourhoods. - c) Local municipal official plans will identify appropriate locations and the type and form of intensification to be promoted.
+Intensification will include any of the following: - small scale intensification through modifications to an existing dwelling to include a second unit or construction of a new building containing one or two units (including the development of accessory residential dwellings, secondary dwelling units, and the development of garden suites, as guided by the policies of Section 3.7); - ii. infill residential development and new residential development of vacant land or underutilized land within the built-up area; - iii. redevelopment which includes either the replacement of existing residential uses with compatible new residential developments at a higher density or the replacement of non-residential uses with compatible residential or mixed use development with a residential component; and/or - iv. infill development and redevelopment of vacant land or underutilized land for employment, commercial and mixed use development. - d) The following criteria will assist the County and local municipalities in the evaluation and consideration of applications for intensification: - i. the proposed development is located within the built boundary/built-up area; - ii. the proposed development provides a diverse and compatible mix of land uses including residential uses and potentially commercial or employment uses, to support vibrant neighbourhoods; - iii. the existing sewage and water services can accommodate the additional development; - iv. the road network can accommodate the traffic generated; - v. sufficient parking is provided; - vi. the proposed development is adequately serviced by parks, schools and other community infrastructure; - vii. the proposed development supports transit, where available, walking and cycling for everyday activities; - viii. the development proposal provides for high quality public open spaces with site design and urban design standards that create attractive and vibrant places; - ix. the proposed development is compatible with the existing development and the physical character and scale of adjacent buildings, streetscapes, and

-- v. sufficient parking is provided; - vi. the proposed development is adequately serviced by parks, schools and other community infrastructure; - vii. the proposed development supports transit, where available, walking and cycling for everyday activities; - viii. the development proposal provides for high quality public open spaces with site design and urban design standards that create attractive and vibrant places; - ix. the proposed development supports the complete community policies of this plan and the future needs of the local municipality compatible with the existing development and the physical character and scale of adjacent buildings, streetscapes, and surrounding neighbourhood, and provides appropriate transition of built forms to adjacent uses; and - x. the proposed development is consistent with the policies of the appropriate land use designation associated with the land. - e) The County and local municipalities will monitor intensification activity, and, based on the results, undertake the appropriate actions to ensure that opportunities exist for intensification over the planning horizon. - f) Within the urban settlement areas, local municipalities will develop and implement through their official plans and other supporting documents, policies and strategies to phase in and achieve the intensification and intensification targets, which will include the following: - i. be based on the growth forecasts identified in this Plan; - ii. incorporates the built boundary for urban settlement areas as illustrated on Schedule B1; - iii. encourages and facilitates intensification throughout the built-up area; - iv. identifies intensification areas which provide appropriate locations and local municipal official plan policies for achieving the intensification targets, including the appropriate type, scale and character\density of development in the intensification areas; - v. plans for a range and mix of housing, taking into consideration affordable housing needs and targets; and - vi. appropriately addresses the intensification criteria identified in Section d) above for considering an application for intensification.
+- surrounding neighbourhood, and provides appropriate transition of built forms to adjacent uses; and - x. the proposed development is consistent with the policies of the appropriate land use designation associated with the land. - e) The County and local municipalities will monitor intensification activity, and, based on the results, undertake the appropriate actions to ensure that opportunities exist for intensification over the planning horizon. - f) Within the urban settlement areas, local municipalities will develop and implement through their official plans and other supporting documents, policies and strategies to phase in and achieve the intensification and intensification targets, which will include the following: - i. be based on the growth forecasts identified in this Plan; - ii. incorporates the built boundary for urban settlement areas as illustrated on Schedule B1; - iii. encourages and facilitates intensification throughout the built-up area; - iv. identifies intensification areas which provide appropriate locations and local municipal official plan policies for achieving the intensification targets, including the appropriate type, scale and character of development in the intensification areas: - v. plans for a range and mix of housing, taking into consideration affordable housing needs and targets; and - vi. appropriately addresses the intensification criteria identified in Section d) above for considering an application for intensification.